Iteo/theme_tailor/packages/theme_tailor/README.md

 import 'package:flutter/foundation.dart';
 ```

-To see an example how to ensure debugFillProperties are generated, head out to: [example: debugFillProperties][example:debug_fill_properties]
+To see an example of how to ensure debugFillProperties are generated, head out to [example: debugFillProperties][example:debug_fill_properties]

 ## Json serialization
 The generator will copy all the annotations on the class and the static fields, including: "@JsonSerializable", "@JsonKey", custom JsonConverter(s), and generate the "fromJson" factory.
 If you wish to add support for the "toJson" method, you can add it in the class extension: